A Girl with Guitar

 A Girl with Guitar (Девушка с гитарой) is 1958 Soviet musical comedy film directed by Alexander Feinzimmer.

-After the success of the film Carnival Night starring Lyudmila Gurchenko the script of the film A Girl with a Guitar was written counting on her popularity.
+After the success of the film Carnival Night starring Lyudmila Gurchenko the script of the film A Girl with Guitar was written counting on her popularity.

 The film was shot on the eve of the 6th World Festival of Youth and Students, held in Moscow in the summer of 1957, and became the first Soviet feature film dedicated to this significant event.
 The film premiered on September 1, 1958.

 The film was a success with the audience.
 At the end of the year, А Girl with Guitar took the tenth place in the attendance rating, gathering over 31.9 million viewers, although it could not repeat the success of Carnival Night.

 Plot

 Pretty salesgirl of the music store Tanya Fedosova (Lyudmila Gurchenko) dreams of becoming an actress.
 She often sings.
 There are always a lot of customers around her.
 But they annoy the shop director (Mikhail Zharov), who is afraid of losing a valuable employee.
 He tries to prevent the possible career of Tanya, who has all the data to become an actress.
 Acquaintance of the girl with the young composer (Vladimir Gusev) helps her dream to come true.